NOTE: The complete result along with certificates and medals/prizes will be dispatched to institutions till February 17, 2020.

 The International English Contest, formally known as International Kangaroo Linguistic Contest (IKLC), is specifically designed to refine the communication skills in English, the skills that have central role in education.

-This year KSF-Pakistan is happy to announce the International Bebras Informatics Contest (IBIC) in Pakistan.
-The spirit and aim of this contest are similar to those of IKMC and IKLC.
-The IBIC supports the culture and education in Computer Science.
+KSF-Pakistan is happy to announce the International Bebras Informatics Contest (IBIC) and International Kangaroo Science Contest (IKSC) in Pakistan.
+The spirit and aim of these contests are similar to those of IKMC and IKLC.
+The IBIC supports the culture and education in Computer Science while IKSC is a great way to help them explore the world around them.

 All our contests are created with the goal to broaden the minds of Pakistani children, to enhance and develop their ability of constraintless thinking.
 We do not intend to test their memorized knowledge, rather we want the students to have an opportunity to show how good their brain can work if it is not polluted.